• Skip to main content

 Tips for the Perfect Chicken

 • Chop the Root Vegetables in Uniform Size - Try to chop your veggies in large chunks and get them all to be as close to the same size as you can so they cook evenly.
 Cutting them too small can cause them to burn by the time your chicken cooks through.
 There is no need to peel carrots or potatoes!
-Just wash them well, the peel is nutritious and edible.
+Just wash them well, the peel is edible and nutritious.

 • Let it Rest! - Slicing immediately into a hot from the oven chicken will have the juice running everywhere instead of staying in the meat where you want it.
 Let the chicken sit on the stovetop for 15 minutes to redistribute the juices before slicing.